nasa/cumulus/docs/deployment/README.md

     $ nvm use
     $ yarn install

-If you do not have the correct version of node installed, replace `nvm use` with `nvm install $(cat .nvmrc)` in the above example..
+If you do not have the correct version of node installed, replace `nvm use` with `nvm install $(cat .nvmrc)` in the above example.

 ### Dashboard configuration